-- State law limitations.
 State law places some limits on what can be accomplished in a premarital agreement.
-For example, a premarital agreement cannot: (a) promote divorce (b) restrict custody and visitations rights, or (c) limit child support.
+For example, a premarital agreement cannot: (a) promote divorce (b) restrict custody and visitation rights, or (c) limit child support.

-- Ineffective for non-financial matters.
-Provisions for non-financial matters, such as custody and parenting plans or division of household responsibilities maybe unenforceable.
+Provisions for non-financial matters, such as custody and parenting plans or division of household responsibilities may be unenforceable.

 To be valid in California, a post-nuptial agreement or post-marital agreement must be: